Nalhan/mitplan/README.md

 ## Setup

 To get started, clone the repository and write your own .env file based on the .env.example file.
+You probably won't need to change anything.
 Make sure to write your own secrets/db_password.txt file.

 Write a docker-compose.yml file, I provided an example in docker-compose-example.yml.